Coexistence of Anderson Localization and Quantum Scarring in Two Dimensions

-{\bf Introduction--} In disordered quantum systems, the breakdown of ergodicity can manifest in several distinct forms, from Anderson localization (AL) in non-interacting settings to weakly non-ergodic structures that defy random‑wave expectations~\cite{DeTomasi2020Multifractality,Altshuler2016Nonergodic,Das2025Emergent,Xu2023NEE}.
-Anderson’s original insight was that quenched disorder localizes single-particle eigenstates in one and two dimensions, and suppresses transport.
-This principle establish an essential tenet of mesoscopic physics~\cite{Anderson1958,Abrahams1979,Billy2008,Roati2008}.
-In parallel, deviant wavefunctions that concentrate along classical periodic orbits (POs), known as \emph{quantum scars}~\cite{Heller_book}, offer a different route to non-ergodic behavior within single-particle systems.
-Such scarred states are reported in billiard-like platforms~\cite{Heller_phys.rev.lett_53_1515_1984,Noeckel1997,Bogomolny2012} as well as in quantum wells~\cite{Luukko_sci.rep_6_37656_2016,keski-rahkonen_phys.rev.lett_123_214101_2019,Selinummi2024,Chalangari2025, keskirahkonen_phys.rev.e_112_L012201_2025}, with recent direct visualization in a graphene-based quantum well~\cite{Ge_nature_635_841_2024}.
-Many-body analogs of these scars have also been uncovered in constrained lattice models~\cite{Turner2018,Serbyn2021}.
-These phenomena are nowadays routinely probed across platforms with high control, such as two‑dimensional (2D) electron gases, disordered photonic media, waveguide arrays, and ultracold atoms ~\cite{Schwartz2007,Lahini2008,Kondov2011,directVis_Ge2024,PhysRevB103104201,White2020}.
+In quantum systems, the breakdown of ergodicity can manifest in several distinct forms, from Anderson localization (AL) in non-interacting disordered settings~\cite{Anderson1958,Abrahams1979} to weakly non-ergodic structures that defy random‑wave expectations~\cite{DeTomasi2020Multifractality,Altshuler2016Nonergodic,Das2025Emergent,Xu2023NEE}, such as various species of quantum scars discussed further below.
+In the former, a quenched disorder localizes single-particle eigenstates in one and two dimensions, and suppresses transport~\cite{Billy2008,Roati2008} -- a principle that has evolved into an essential tenet of mesoscopic physics~\cite{Anderson_localization_book}.

+The latter, i.e., quantum scarring presents another archetypic example of non-ergodic behavior in single-particle systems in the form of atypical wavefunctions whose probability densities concentrate along classical periodic orbits (POs)~\cite{Heller_book,Heller_phys.rev.lett_53_1515_1984}.
+In this scenario, scarred states arise in non-integrable bounded systems where unstable POs embedded in a chaotic sea leave enhanced imprints on individual eigenstates, a mechanism rooted in constructive interference along quantized POs.
+Related manifestations sharing a similar semiclassical backbone include superscars associated with families of marginally stable POs in pseudointegrable systems~\cite{Bogomolny_2004}, as well as relativistic scars in Dirac materials where a Berry phase modifies the semiclassical quantization condition~\cite{Huang_phys.rev.lett_103_054101_2009}.
+These types of scars have been reported, e.g., in billiard-like platforms (see, Refs.~\cite{bogomolny_phys.rev.lett_97_254102_2006,Noeckel1997,Bogomolny2012} and Ref.~\cite{Ge_nature_635_841_2024}, respectively).

+Variational scarring, on the other hand, operates through a fundamentally different mechanism in comparison to the conventional scarring~\cite{Heller_book,Heller_phys.rev.lett_53_1515_1984}, albeit a superficial resemblance in appearance.
+Specifically, weak (spatially local) perturbations couple states within degenerate manifolds of POs of the corresponding clean, structured periodic system, and degenerate perturbation theory selects anisotropic superpositions that extremize their overlap with the perturbation landscape~\cite{keski-rahkonen_phys.rev.lett_123_214101_2019,Selinummi2024,Chalangari2025,keskirahkonen_phys.rev.e_112_L012201_2025}.
+Crucially, whereas this type of disorder generally destroys conventional scars, it is an central ingredient for generating variational scars, directly visualized in semiconductor~\cite{Luukko_sci.rep_6_37656_2016, keski-rahkonen_phys.rev.lett_123_214101_2019} and graphene quantum wells~\cite{keskirahkonen_phys.rev.e_112_L012201_2025}.